Srinikethbobbili17/Srinikethbobbili17/README.md

 ---

+## 🌱 Current Goals

+- Learn and apply deep learning in real-world projects
+- Develop AI-powered web apps with TensorFlow and ReactPy
+- Build a strong open-source presence with clean, collaborative code

+---

-## 📫 Connect with Me
+## 📫 Let’s Connect

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sriniketh-bobbili-577a70248/)

 ---

 _Thanks for visiting my profile!
-I'm always open to collaboration, internships, and exciting projects in AI, data science, or backend development._
+If you're into AI, data science, or backend dev, let's collaborate or connect._
+⭐️ Don’t forget to star my repositories and follow for more projects!